curl/everything-curl/usingcurl/proxies/auth.md

 separate from the server authentication to allow clients to independently use both normal host authentication as well as proxy authentication.

-With curl, you set the user name and password for the proxy authentication with the `-U user:password` or `--proxy-user user:password` option:
+With curl, you set the username and password for the proxy authentication with the `-U user:password` or `--proxy-user user:password` option:

     curl -U daniel:secr3t -x myproxy:80 http://example.com